CorneliusDeng/UESTC/Learn record and summarize/Big Data Analytics and Mining.md

   - **K-Means and its drawbacks**

-    The core idea of K-means is to partition data points into K clusters by minimizing the within-cluster sum of squared distances to their respective cluster centroids.
+    **The core idea of K-means is to partition data points into K clusters by minimizing the within-cluster sum of squared distances to their respective cluster centroids.**

-    A good clustering with smaller K can have a lower SSE than a poor clustering with higher K
+    A good clustering with smaller K can have a lower Sum of Squared Error (SSE) than a poor clustering with higher K

-    Drawbacks of K-means include sensitivity to the initial cluster centers, the need to specify the number of clusters in advance, sensitivity to outliers, restriction to convex clusters, inability to handle nonlinear data, and assumption of equal feature weights.
+    **Drawbacks** of K-means include **sensitivity to the initial cluster centers**, **the need to specify the number of clusters in advance**, **sensitivity to outliers**, restriction to convex clusters, **inability to handle nonlinear data**, and assumption of equal feature weights.

   - Hierarchical Clustering

+    Produces a set of nested clusters organized as a hierarchical tree

   - **Density-based Clustering: DBSCAN (advantages and disadvantages)**

-    Advantages: Robust to Noise.
-Can handle clusters of different shapes and sizes
+    **Advantages: Robust to Noise.
+Can handle clusters of different shapes and sizes**

-    Disadvantages: sensitive to varying densities and high-dimensional data
+    **Disadvantages: sensitive to varying densities and high-dimensional data**

 - **Subspace Learning**